Russia widens attack on Ukraine's cities, striking western airfields and Dnipro - KVIA

 Throssell also said OHCHR has received “credible reports of several cases of Russian forces using cluster munitions, including in populated areas.”
 The use of cluster munitions in populated areas is “incompatible with the international humanitarian law,” she said.

+The Ukrainian Foreign Ministry published a strongly worded statement on Facebook, calling Fedorov’s detention an “abduction” and a “war crime.”

+Meanwhile the number of people who have fled Ukraine continues to rise.

-The UN High Commissioner for Refugees, Filippo Grandi, said Friday that the number of people who have fled Ukraine has now hit 2.5 million.
+The UN High Commissioner for Refugees, Filippo Grandi, said Friday that the number of people who have left the country has now hit 2.5 million.

+Many others are still trapped in dire conditions as Russian forces bombard multiple cities.
+Ukrainian authorities said there was limited success Friday in securing the evacuation of civilians from areas worst affected by the fighting.

+Some social media videos from the city showed Russian soldiers and vehicles in several neighborhoods, as well as abandoned Ukrainian tanks.
+Other videos showed widespread destruction in Volnovakha, and the Russian defense ministry spokesman, Major General Igor Konashenkov, claimed the town had been taken.

+Russia has made some additional advances around the rest of the country in the past 24 hours, a senior US defense official told reporters on Friday.

-The French government painted a less rosy picture of the Russian military’s progress, however.
+But the French government painted a less than rosy picture of the Russian military’s progress.

 The Russian army was poorly prepared for its invasion of Ukraine and is now facing many difficulties on the ground, “particularly in the logistical field and in the field of intelligence,” French armed forces spokesperson Pascal Ianni told TV station France2 on Friday.